My QuitBuddy smartphone app has won gold in the Effectiveness Section at the Australian Direct Marketing Awards.

 These sports allow the Australian Government to reach a significant portion of sporting participants in the 15 to 24 age group, with around one million young Australians participating in these sports, and many more involved indirectly through family, community and spectator participation.

-The Australian National Preventive Health Agency works with sports to promote the Australian Government’s messaging Be the Influence – Tackling Binge Drinking through the sponsorships.
+The Agency works with these sports to promote the Australian Government’s messaging Be the Influence – Tackling Binge Drinking through the sponsorships.

 Be the Influence – Tackling Binge Drinking messaging is active in sporting environments with uniform branding, in-venue advertising, video messaging on screen at events as well as public announcements.
 The messaging also reaches young Australians through the sporting communications such as newsletters, direct mail emails, and social media.